 The internet has been a genuine wealth of opportunity for millions of people around the globe.
-A genuine chance for entrepreneurs and small business people to get in on the ground floor of a brand new media and communications framework, the internet has provided an enormous push for a lot of small businesses – and a chance for just about anyone to open up an online shop, and start making money.
+A genuine chance for entrepreneurs and small business people to get in on the ground floor of a brand new media and communications framework, approved the internet has provided an enormous push for a lot of small businesses – and a chance for just about anyone to open up an online shop, medical and start making money.

 The mid 1990s in particular were a relative gold mine.
-At the height of the dot-com boom, companies like Amazon and Pets.com were raking in money hand over fist – and even the little guys were getting in on the act.
+At the height of the dot-com boom, visit companies like Amazon and Pets.com were raking in money hand over fist – and even the little guys were getting in on the act.

 By little guys, we mean people like French-born Iranian-American Pierre Omidyar, who founded a site called AuctionWeb in 1995.
 On September 5 of that year, Omidyar flicked the switch on his brand-new site, offering a unique consumer-to-consumer transaction model – for a small fee.